Kenwood, St George's Hill: Purchase and renovations by John Lennon

-Kenwood has three floors: on the ground floor during the Lennon period the front door opened onto an entrance hall, where Lennon placed a suit of armour and a gorilla suit.
+Kenwood has three floors.
+On the ground floor during the Lennon period the front door opened onto an entrance hall, wherein Lennon placed a suit of armour and a gorilla suit.
 Across the hall was a large living room, which had black carpets, two 18-foot sofas and a marble fireplace.
 To the left of the hall was a toilet, and through the living room was a dining room, where purple velvet wallpaper was put up.
 Adjacent to the dining room, at the back of the house, was a small sunroom.
-This was decorated with various pictures, caricatures and stickers, such as the one from Safe as Milk (the debut album (1967) by Captain Beefheart & His Magic Band) and one advertising the Monterey Pop Festival.
-Photos published by The Beatles Book Monthly show the shelves of the sunroom filled with articles such as a large, ornate cross, a Mickey Mouse doll and a mortar and pestle, reportedly used by Lennon to mix various combinations of cocaine, amphetamine, barbiturates and LSD.
+This was decorated with various pictures, caricatures and stickers, such as the one from Safe as Milk (the 1967 debut album by Captain Beefheart & His Magic Band) and one advertising the Monterey Pop Festival.
+Photos published by The Beatles Book Monthly show the shelves of the sunroom filled with articles such as a large, ornate cross, a Mickey Mouse doll, and a mortar and pestle, reportedly used by Lennon to mix various combinations of cocaine, amphetamine, barbiturates and LSD.
 There was also a yellow sofa or chaise-longue upon which Lennon would spend much of his time.
 This was a present from his aunt Elizabeth Smith (née Stanley), also known as Mimi.
 Behind the sunroom was the split-level kitchen where state-of-the-art appliances were installed, so complex that a tutor had to come and give the Lennons lessons in their use.

 Completing the ground floor was a smaller lounge, and a large garage.
 The main staircase to the upper floors was situated in the entrance hall.
 The house had six bedrooms, with five on the first floor.
 The giant master bedroom featured a huge double bed, white carpets and an en-suite bathroom complete with sunken bathtub, shower, Jacuzzi and 'his and hers' wash basins.
 Lennon wanted the guest bedrooms to contain works of art by students of the Liverpool Art College.
 In particular, two drawings by late Beatles' bassist Stuart Sutcliffe were hung, for what Lennon described as "sentimental reasons".
 The first floor also had a study.
 On the top floor was the attic, which Lennon claimed as his own, painting the ceiling one bright colour, then changing to another when the paint ran out, and installing most of his musical equipment there.
 Outside the house, seen to the right when looking down from the sunroom, lay the swimming pool.
 In 1967, Lennon suggested a mirrored bottom for the pool; being advised that this would be not only impractical and expensive, but potentially dangerous to swimmers, he settled for a large eye mosaic set in the side.
 The mosaic was based on the Eye of Knowledge, which was part of the teachings of the Maharishi Mahesh Yogi.